rishhbhatia/rishibhatiaio/about.markdown

 ---
 layout: page
-title: Bio
+title: Know me
 permalink: /about/
 ---

-My name is Rishi.
-A Data Engineer / Data Scientist based out of San Francisco and on a mission to bake the best banana bread out there.
+I'm a Data Scientist / Engineer based out of San Francisco and on a mission to build products with data at their core.
+Currently applying my data intuition and building skills to the problem space of consumer Augmented Reality, platforms, cloud compute and relevance/recommendation systems.

+Prior backround in tech consulting, quant research, and marketing analytics.

+When my laptop is closed, I'm out strength training, swimming, snowboarding and my favorite - having 1:1 conversations with people I find extremely fascinating in cafes all over SF.

+Write to me at me@rishibhatia.io